buffermint/landing-blog/source/_posts/what-is-the-difference-between-saas-and-cloud-computing.blade.md

 The main difference between SaaS and cloud computing lies in how you access the software.
 With cloud computing, everything is online, but in the case of SaaS, it depends on the service-level agreement (SLA), the customer's data for each model may be stored locally, in the cloud, or both locally and in the cloud.

-Companies can integrate SaaS applications with other software using application programming interfaces (APIs).
+You can also integrate SaaS applications with other software using application programming interfaces (APIs).

 There are so many advantages to SaaS.
-The main advantage is that it is cheaper overall, there are no maintenance fees and you don't need to worry about upgrading the software.
+The main advantage is that it is cheaper, there are no maintenance fees and you don't need to worry about upgrading the software.

-The only disadvantage is that the data can be lost or stolen if a hacker attacks the server where your data is located.
+The only disadvantage is that if your data is not highly protected then it can be lost or stolen.
+If a hacker attacks the server where your data is located.
 But there have been many significant improvements made in terms of security.

 With cloud computing, you have more control over the management and support of your data.
 You can upgrade or expand as needed.
 The main advantage is that if there is a problem with your system, it can be fixed more easily.